MusicDin/kubitect/docs/examples/metallb.md

 This example shows how to configure [firewalld](https://firewalld.org/) to allow BGP traffic.

-To allow our FRR router to communicate with cluster nodes, allow BGP in firewall:
+To allow our FRR router to communicate with the cluster nodes, allow BGP in the firewall:
 ```
 firewall-cmd --permanent --add-service=bgp
 firewall-cmd --reload
 ```

-Alternatively you can also specify a zone on which BGP will be enabled:
+Alternatively, you can specify a zone in which to allow BGP:
 ```
 firewall-cmd --permanent --zone=<ZONE> --add-service=bgp
 ```

-### Configuring MetalLB
+### Configure MetalLB

-In [terraform.tfvars](/terraform.tfvars) configure MetalLB section:
+In the [terraform.tfvars](/terraform.tfvars) file, configure the MetalLB section:
 ```hcl
 metallb_enabled  = "true"
 metallb_protocol = "bgp"